d-bl/GroundForge/Home.md

 Purpose of the Diagrams
 -----------------------

-The toolkit is based on a set of configurable matching diagrams.
 Each type of diagram plays its own role while designing bobbin lace grounds.
 The creative process involves several decisions:

 * Determine the paths taken by the pairs or when to make a stitch with which pairs.
 * The choice of stitches that determine the actual flow of threads.